-- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees (for Okehampton Town Council these are Parks, Policy & Resources, Planning and Property as at September 2018) or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings;
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council.
+Councillors are expected to sit on two standing Committees (Parks, Property, Policy & Resources or Planning).
+The Mayor and Committee Chairmen are all members of each Committee with full voting rights and are included within the quorum for that meeting.
+Vice-Chairmen can take the place of Chairmen if absent with full voting rights. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees (for Okehampton Town Council these are Parks, Policy & Resources, Planning and Property as at the date of this policy review) or other committees as may be necessary, and: - i. shall determine their terms of reference;

-- iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. shall, after it has appointed the members of a standing committee, permit the standing committee or committee to appoint its own chairman and vice-chairman at the Annual Meeting (Mayor Choosing) of the council. - vi. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three, with the exception of the Emergency Committee for which the quorum is two; - vii. shall determine if the public may participate at a meeting of a committee; - viii. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - ix. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - x. may dissolve a committee or a sub-committee.
+- ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. shall, after it has appointed the members of a standing committee, permit the standing committee or committee to appoint its own chairman and vice-chairman at the Annual Meeting (Mayor Choosing) of the council. - vi. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three, with the exception of the Emergency Committee for which the quorum is two; - vii. shall determine if the public may participate at a meeting of a committee; - viii. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - ix. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - x. may dissolve a committee or a sub-committee.